ulrichwohak/ulrichwohak.github.io/_posts/2021-04-13-pandemic-policy-1-minute.md

     evaluate policies while partially circumventing the challenge of estimating a full pandemic model.
-Basically, we get to the case where you need to compare locations that implemented the policy to locations that didn't implement the policy (or implemented it later) conditional on having the same pre-policy characteristics that are related to the pandemic --- economists know a lot about this setting.
+Basically, we get to the case where you need to compare locations that implemented the policy to locations that didn’t implement the policy (or implemented it later) conditional on having the same pre-policy characteristics that are related to the pandemic — economists know a lot about this setting.

 -   We also consider the case where a researcher is interested in understanding the effect of a Covid-19 related policy on an economic